dirkhh/acars-route-extract/README.md

-Install the necessary python modules orjson pyahocorasick
+Install the necessary python modules orjson pyahocorasick requests dotenv valkey

+you also need a running Valkey (or Redis) somewhere - easiest to run in Docker

 Clone the VTR standing data: `git clone https://github.com/vradarserver/standing-data` Run prepare the input files: `python3 prep-data.py